mirfan899/sppas/sppas/doc/01_introduction/13_how_to_use.md

 3. Plugins

-    - *TierMapping-plugin*: Create tier by mapping annotation labels
+    - *SAMPA to IPA*: convert SAMPA into IPA phonemes encoding
+    - *SAMPA to Praat-IPA*: convert SAMPA into Praat phonemes encoding
+    - *Classify phones*: create tiers with the phonemes classification (articulatory information)
+    - *Marsatag*: apply MarsaTag French POS-tagger on time-aligned files
-    - *MarsaTag-plugin*: Use the POS-Tagger MarsaTag from SPPAS (French only)
+    - *sox*: call the Swiss Army Knife of sound processing utilities from SPPAS

 ### How to use SPPAS?